RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-License-Management.md

 ## CloudBeaver Licenses

-Following prodcts need a license:
+Following products need a license:
 - CloudBeaver EE
 - CloudBeaver AWS in a custom host
 - CloudBeaver Team Edition

 ## License installation

-On you first application open it will ask you for a lucense.
+On you first application open it will ask you for a license.
 You need to get a license from your profile on https://dbeaver.com web site.
 You can use a commercial or trial license.
 All licenses work the same way.